POSITION TITLE: RAY Clean Energy Diversity Fellow / Fellow, Level 1

 - Specific Responsibilities of the Job

-- Write/ document research findings, contribute to reports/papers/ summaries
+- Summarize and document research findings and contribute to technical comments.

 ADDITIONAL FELLOWSHIP RESPONSIBILITIES